AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ## Next steps {#next-steps}

 Once you have reviewed your report, use the insights to inform future campaign planning in Amazon Advertising — for example, by adjusting targeting, suppressing over-exposed audiences identified in the frequency distribution, or reallocating spend toward high-performing placements.
 To evaluate different campaigns or time periods, create additional reports within the same project.
 For an overview of all available [!DNL AMC] collaboration capabilities, refer to the [Amazon Marketing Cloud](./amc.md) guide.
-For broader guidance on interpreting campaign performance metrics in Collaboration, refer to the [measure performance](../measure.md) guide.